Double-barreled Bannon: He targets both Mississippi GOP senators

 He played down the importance of the flag debate, noting that Wicker offered a "personal opinion" without trying to overturn the will of Mississippians.
 "I don't think that's what primary voters are ultimately going to make their decision about in a U.S. Senate race," he said.

-McDaniel hasn't been able to move legislation in the Mississippi Senate since his race against Cochran, which one person familiar with the dynamics of the state Capitol said owes to the power wielded by Lt.
+McDaniel hasn't been able to move legislation in the Mississippi Senate since his race against Cochran, which one person familiar with the dynamics of the state Capitol attributes to the power wielded by Lt.
 Gov. Tate Reeves, a Cochran ally who presides over the state Senate.

 The Cochran Seat